-My friend Ola made most of the lovely music for this documentary series about legendary surfer Kelly Slater and his 2017 World Tour, and I was lucky enough to mix his tracks.
+I was lucky enough to mix the tracks that my friend Ola made for the soundtrack to this documentary series about legendary surfer Kelly Slater and his 2017 World Tour.
 Check it out!

 The compositions that constitute Forest Psalms originates from a collection of field recordings made during two trips to the United States in 2015 and 2016.